Your community in London

 The MBA is a mid-career qualification applicants must have a good first degree, a minimum of three years work experience and a GMAT of 600 or above.

-Students who don’t meet the requirements for direct entry may have the option to undertake our Graduate Diploma programme at INTO City, which then offers the opportunity for guaranteed entry into City’s Masters programmes
+Students who don’t meet the requirements for direct entry may opt to undertake a graduate preparation programme.
+Students successfully completing INTO City’s Graduate Diploma or Kaplan International College London’s Pre-Master’s Course at the required level will have guaranteed entry into City’s postgraduate degrees.

 English language requirements will vary from course to course and the information on this page is only intended to be a general guide.
 For individual course requirements, please refer to the course pages, or contact Emma Thomas.